mattgartner/gae-load-test-demo/README.md

 Approximately 15 minutes after the last request is sent, you should see the total instances being billed for drop to 0.

 For more information on how auto-scaled instances are managed and billed with Node.js in the App Engine Standard Environment: [https://cloud.google.com/appengine/docs/standard/nodejs/how-instances-are-managed]

+**Note:** This is an unofficial project for experimental purposes only.
+"This is not an official Google Project."